ZhgChg.Li

 protocol HTMLTagParser {

-static var tag: String { get } // Declare the tag name to be parsed, e.g., a
+static var tag: String { get } // Declare the Tag Name to parse, e.g. a

-var storedHTMLAttributes: [String: String]? { get set } // Attributed parsing results will be stored here, e.g., href, style
+var storedHTMLAttributes: [String: String]? { get set } // Parsed attributes will be stored here, e.g. href, style

-var style: AttributedStringStyle? { get } // The style to be applied to this tag
+var style: AttributedStringStyle? { get } // Style to apply for this Tag

-func render(attributedString: inout NSMutableAttributedString) // Implement the logic to render HTML to attributedString
+func render(attributedString: inout NSMutableAttributedString) // Implement logic to render HTML to attributedString

 }